james-jw/xq-promise/README.md

 ##### Fork in Fork?
 Why not?!
 You may wonder if you can fork in a forked callback.
 The answer is YES!
 Generally this would not be advised however in certain scenarios this is beneficial.
-Since all fork-joins share the same pool, inner forks merely ensure every thread is used to its maximum.
+Since all fork-joins share the same pool, inner forks merely ensure every thread is used to it's maximum.
 However with anything, too many can be detrimental and is dependent on the type of work being performed.

  Here is an example: